 “I have always been thankful to the Lord for His guidance to my children.
 Even though it was a very challenging journey for them, they learned the importance of the right balance between study and fun and the ability to focus.
-They learned to work productively and consistently, to follow the system diligently, and to embrace the challenges completely – all important factors in achieving success academically, emotionally and mentally.”
+They learned to work productively and consistently, to follow the system diligently, and to embrace the challenges completely – all important factors in achieving success academically, emotionally, and mentally.”

 3. Be their best and no. 1 cheerleader.

 “Never give up.
 Aim high.
 Dream more.”
 These are the phrases Mrs. Villanueva always hear from her children.
-These are the same magic words she would like to share to all parents out there as well.
+These are the same magic words she would like to share with all parents out there as well.

 “Work as a team.
 Work with your children and always make them feel that you are with them in their journey.
 Provide a praise and reward system to keep them motivated during challenging moments and when they start to think of quitting.
 Never stop reminding them of their commitment to succeed.”

-“A dream doesn’t become reality through magic, it takes sweat, determination and hard work.”
-This is the quote Mrs. Villanueva uses to empower her children to do more, learn more and aim more – to become an achiever.
+“A dream doesn’t become reality through magic, it takes sweat, determination, and hard work.”
+This is the quote Mrs. Villanueva uses to empower her children to do more, learn more, and aim more – to become an achiever.